GenEugene/GETools/README.md

 # Known issues:
 - If Maya uses interface scaling, some UI elements can be stretched or aligned incorrectly
 - UI Buttons are not aligned perfectly
+- Overlappy module depends on framerate.
+Physics will behave different on 20/30/60/+ framerates.